Serious Lawyers for Serious Injuries

 All of these errors in an emergency room could lead to serious injuries or even death.
 If you’ve experienced any of these forms of medical negligence, you could be eligible to file a medical malpractice case, and you should seek legal help.
 It’s important you take legal action in a timely manner, though, because you need to do so within the statute of limitations.

 In New Mexico, you have three years from the time you were injured to file a medical malpractice claim.
 Since these cases can be complex, you’ll want the help of an Albuquerque medical malpractice attorney on your side.
-At Buckingham Barrera Vega Law Firm, we know how devastating an error in the emergency room can be on the rest of your life.
+At Buckingham & Vega Law Firm, we know how devastating an error in the emergency room can be for the rest of your life.
 You were expecting help when you went to the hospital, not more problems.

-We will fully investigate your claim so that we can get down to the bottom of the medical professional’s mistake and prove that their breach in the duty of care directly caused your injury.
+We will fully investigate your claim so that we can get down to the bottom of the medical professional’s mistake and prove that their breach of the duty of care directly caused your injury.
 Reach out to us today so that our office can begin fighting for you.
 The sooner we start on your claim, the sooner you can focus on healing.